pirovc/ganon/docs/index.md

 other arguments:
-  -t , --threads        Number of sub-processes/threads to use (default: 1) -b, --binning         Optimized parameters for binning (--rel-cutoff 0.25 --reassign).
-Will report (.tre) sequence
+  -t , --threads        Number of sub-processes/threads to use (default: 1) -b, --binning         Optimized parameters for binning (--rel-cutoff 0.25 --rel-filter 0 --reassign).
+Will report
-                        abundances.
-This file can be re-generated with 'ganon report'. (default: False) -a, --reassign        Reassign reads with multiple matches with an EM algorithm.
+                        sequence abundances (.tre) instead of tax. abundance.
+This file can be re-generated with 'ganon report'. (default: False)
+  -a, --reassign        Reassign reads with multiple matches with an EM algorithm.
 Will enforce --output-all.
+This file
-This file can be re-generated with 'ganon reassign'. (default: False) -l [ ...], --hierarchy-labels [ ...]
+                        can be re-generated with 'ganon reassign'. (default: False) -l [ ...], --hierarchy-labels [ ...]